 As shown in the following Table 11, during the recession of 2007-2011, the average number of residential building permits issued per year by the Town of Chester averaged 13 a year, with only 3 permits issued in 2009.
-Between 2012 and 2017, however, the number of residential permits averaged 35 per year (see Table 11).
-Then during 2018 and 2019, Chester's number of residential permits averaged 22 per year, which is an overall average decrease of ~50% in the issuance of new residential building permits from the previous 6-year period.
+The number of new residential permits has declined in recent years.
+From 2014 through 2018, Chester's number of residential permits averaged 38 per year.
+In the last two years, the number of residential permits averaged 15.5 a year.

-Table 12 provides data showing that the Town of Chester experienced the second highest rate of housing growth among adjacent towns (45.23%) since the year 2000.
+Table 12 provides data showing that the Town of Chester experienced the second highest rate of housing growth among adjacent towns (48.28%) since the year 2000.
 A few of the abutting communities have experienced similar growth rates which suggest the region is again growing.
-The towns of Fremont at 47.38% and Sandown at 36.24% located outside Chester experienced the highest rates of growth between 2000 and 2017 (see Table 12).
-Candia and Derry experienced the slowest growth rates; however, these figures are relative as Derry experienced numerically the largest increase (790) in total housing units compared to Candia (149).
-Yet, the impact of increased housing units in smaller municipalities such as Chester will be more significant, typically requiring the need for increased tax revenues for municipal services and capital improvements.
+The towns of Fremont at 47.96% and Sandown at 37.08% located outside Chester experienced the highest rates of growth between 2000 and 2019 (see Table 12).
+Candia and Derry experienced the slowest growth rates; however, these figures are relative as Derry experienced numerically the largest increase (902) in total housing units compared to Candia (160).
+Yet, the impact of increased housing units in smaller municipalities such as

+Chester will be more significant, typically requiring the need for increased tax revenues for municipal services and capital improvements.

-Table 11 Dwelling Units Trends 2001-2019
+Table 11 Dwelling Units Trends 2001-20120